FrankRossi22/LunchCount2024/README.md

-Go to [local](http://localhost:3000) to access all pages for testing
+Launch Server and go to [local](http://localhost:3000) to access all pages for testing